denten-books/plain-text/1-chapter.md

 ### Wittgenstein's *The Blue and Brown Notebooks*

-[FIX THIS]
+The conversations between Alan Turing and Ludwig Wittgenstein in the years between 1931-1938 give us a glimpse into the intellectual history of the Turing machine.

-The conversations between Alan Turing and Ludwig Wittgenstein are instructive in this regard.
 Wittgenstein broached the problem of reading machines first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical